British Orienteering

 The overall aim of the Performance programme is to maximise GBR success at the World and European Orienteering Championships (WOC and EOC).
 WOC and EOC are our two “focus" competitions.
 The targets for these competitions are to win medals and achieve top-10 places.

 The only other international competition with a performance target is the Junior World Orienteering Championships (JWOC), although this is secondary to WOC and EOC.
-The JWOC target, set in our selection documents, is an aspiration; the real measure of our junior programme are how many athletes transition to the senior elite ranks.
+The JWOC target, set out in our selection documents, is an aspiration; the real measure of our junior programme is how many athletes transition to the senior elite ranks.

 For all other competitions, athletes are entered primarily for development and competition experience.
 There are no set performance targets.